School governors are made up of parents, people from the local community, staff from the school and representatives from the Local Authority (LA).

 While the Head Teacher is responsible for the day-to-day running of the school, school governors look at the bigger picture.

 Governors are answerable to parents and the local authority for the school’s performance.
 As well as supporting the school and staff, governors are expected to challenge or question the performance of the head teacher and the school.

 Governors are also involved in dealing with complaints from parents.
 Parents are encouraged to approach their child’s teacher and/or the Head Teacher in the first instance with any complaint.
 Governors only become involved when the satisfactory resolution of the complaint has not been possible.

 Governors don’t need any special qualifications.
 They just need enthusiasm, commitment, and an interest in contributing to the school.
 Training is provided for new governors.

 Governors spend about 6 hours a month on school matters.
-They attend a full governing body meeting, usually once a term, usually on a Thursday evening.
+They attend a full governing body meeting, usually once a term.

 Most governors also sit on at least one smaller committee to look at specific areas of school life.
 These committees meet once a term.

 Governors also spend time reading papers, visiting the school and attending training.

 The Chair of Governing Body is Cllr Elaine Pantling and can be contacted C/O Eyres Monsell Primary School.